Federated Learning with Heterogeneous Differential Privacy: Theoretical Derivations for Federated Linear Regression

 \end{lemma} \begin{proof} First, for the considered setup, Lemma \ref{lemma2_ditto} states that the optimal aggregator at the server is the weighted average of the client updates.
 The server observes the updates $\{\boldsymbol{\psi}_i : i\in [N]\}$, which are noisy observations of $\boldsymbol{\phi}$ with zero-mean Gaussian noise with corresponding covariance matrices $\{\Sigma_i : i\in [N]\}$.
 Then, the server computes its estimate $\boldsymbol{\theta}$ of $\boldsymbol{\phi}$ as

 where $\bp_{\boldsymbol{\theta}} \sim \mathcal{N} (\boldzero, \Sigma_{\boldsymbol{\theta}})$ and

-In \emph{FeO2}, we only have a single hyperparameter to manipulate, which is the ratio $r$.
+In \textsc{FedHDP} with only two subsets of clients, we only have a single hyperparameter to manipulate server-side, which is the ratio $r$ that is the ratio of the weight dedicated for clients with higher privacy level to the one for clients with the lower privacy level.
 To achieve the same noise variance as in \eqref{opt_var_LR_original} we need to choose the ratio $r$ carefully.
-To this end, setting $r=\frac{\sigma_c^2}{\sigma_c^2 + N_{\text{p}} \gamma^2}$ in \emph{FeO2} results in additive noise variance in the estimate with zero mean and covariance matrix as follows
+To this end, setting $r=\frac{\sigma_c^2 + N_1 \gamma_1^2}{\sigma_c^2 + N_2 \gamma_2^2}$ in \textsc{FedHDP} results in additive noise variance in the estimate with zero mean and covariance matrix as follows

-Therefore, the weighted average of the updates using above weights, results in the solution being Bayes optimal, i.e., produces $\boldsymbol{\theta}^*$. \end{proof}
+Therefore, the weighted average of the updates using the above weights, results in the solution being Bayes optimal, i.e., produces $\boldsymbol{\theta}^*$. \end{proof}